Wondering what to do in Bangkok? Here’s 7 action-packed activities you’ll love.

 This island sits 15 km north of central Bangkok.
 It has a 5 km trail through the oldest settlement of the Mon people; expect to see colourful markets, serene temples, and teetering piles of handmade terracotta.

-Hiking in Khao San Lam
+Khao San Lam

 1.5 hours away in Saraburi Province.
 The Khao San Lam National Park is all gentle peaks (the highest of which is 330 meters) and diving valleys.
 Oh, and it’s also scattered with waterfalls that are amazing to swim in.

-Hiking in Nam Pha Pa Yai
+Nam Pha Pa Yai

 2 hours away from central Bangkok, the hiking trails are just one of the draws of Nam Pha Pa Yai.
 It’s also bound to satisfy cyclists and rock climbers and is best enjoyed over the course of a couple of days.
 Top tip: stay in the dedicated camping ground- they have tents and treehouses up for rent.